-UPRR and Whitehouse Canyon Road: This intersection currently operates as a railroad crossing only.
+UPRR and Whitehouse Canyon Road: This intersection currently operates as an at-grade railroad crossing only and is fitted with gates and flashers.
+This intersection is skewed as Whitehouse Canyon Road crosses the UPRR at an approximate 45-degree angle.
 Whitehouse Canyon Road currently provides one lane in each direction of travel.
+It is estimated that approximately 2-8 trains per day travel within this segment of the UPRR.

-Abrego Road and Continental Road: This intersection currently operating under signalized conditions with permitted phasing in all approaches.
+Abrego Road and Continental Road: This intersection currently operates under signalized conditions with permitted phasing in all approaches.
 Both the northbound and southbound approaches consist of a signal left-turn lane, one (1) through lane and a dedicated right-turn lane.
-Both the eastbound and westbound approaches consist of single exclusive left-turn lanes, one (1) through lane and a shared through-right-turn lane. is a four-way stop with dedicated turn lanes on all four approaches.
+Both the eastbound and westbound approaches consist of single exclusive left-turn lanes, one (1) through lane and a shared through-right-turn lane.